DRsabadash/Freshenator/README.md

 - *assumes code has been pre-built*
 - *Hot reloading is DISABLED*
 - *Used to run a container pointed at the production file destination without rebuilding the app from source*

 ---

+### PRODUCTION

+#### App packaging:

+`npm run pack`

+- *bundles all application source into dist folder*
+- *creates executable for current host OS*
+- *package.json build:{} provides packaging args, asar controls dist source archiving*

+`npm run dist`

+- *does all of the above*
+- *also provides an installer that moves app source to default host program directory*
+- *installer will also create a desktop shortcut for the app*

+---